Africa Awards for Entrepreneurship (AAE)

 ALN has hosted the Africa Awards for Entrepreneurship (AAE) since 2012.
 Dubbed the ‘Oscars of Entrepreneurship in Africa’, this prestigious awards program identifies 13 of the leading entrepreneurs in Africa each year.
 AAE was established in 2007 by the Legatum Group to recognize business leaders who demonstrate innovation, profitability, and business excellence while serving as role models to inspire Africa’s next generation of entrepreneurs.
 Over the last 7 years, AAE has attracted over 7,000 applications and awarded over $1.8 million in prizes to 35 entrepreneurs in the following categories:

-- Transformational Business
+- Transformational Business (revenues exceeding USD 50 million)

-- Outstanding Mature Business
+- Outstanding Mature Business (revenues between USD 5 million and 50 million)

-- Outstanding Growing Business
+- Outstanding Growing Business (revenues between USD 500,000 and 5 million)

 2014 Africa Awards for Entrepreneurship Winners